 - Miner-All Outdoor calcium powder

 Lined Day Gecko Enclosure Size

 Lined day geckos need an enclosure that is large enough to give them adequate opportunity to explore, hunt, and generally exercise natural behaviors.
 They are also arboreal, which means that they need a terrarium that provides a generous amount of climbing space.
 Considering that lined day geckos can grow up to 6″/15cm long, the minimum recommended enclosure size for a single lined day gecko is 12”L x 12”W x 18”H / 30 x 30 x 45 cm or similar.
-Where possible, larger is always better!
+Providing larger than the minimum is strongly recommended.

-Here are some enclosures that are appropriate for housing lined day geckos:
+These are ReptiFiles’ favorite enclosures for lined day geckos: